jorisvink/sanctum/docs/protocol.md

 means we carry an ESP-like header encapsulated payload in a UDP packet.

-The format is based on rfc4106 (GCM in IPSec).
+The format loosely is based on rfc4106 (GCM in IPSec).

 A short version of that is here: